nush1235/LLM-based-Chatbot-for-data-analysis-and-visualisation/README.md

 4. Analyse the trade-offs between model size, performance, cost, and latency.
 5. Identify the strengths and weaknesses of the current generation of small and medium sized LLMs for this specific task.

+# Scope and Delimitations
+This study focuses on structured, temporal financial data in the format of .xlsx files, specifically with regards to historical daily stock prices.
+Data extraction, aggregation, filtering conditionally, computation, and basic visualization comprise the limited set of analytical activities for this study.
+This study will not involve real-time streaming of data, forecasting modelling, or complex financial modelling practices.
+A user study will be conducted with a small target population for the purpose of gathering qualitative observations rather than statistically significant demographic details.
+These short-listed LLMs represent a sampling but not the complete set of existing models.